 Animal Care Australia supports the protection of native flora and fauna above that of introduced species - including humans.
-However, Animal Care Australia believes that good animal welfare must always be prioritised before cost and convenience, and we therefore oppose aerial culling of horses, and do not support the proposed amendments to reintroduce aerial culling into Kosciuszko National Park.
+However, Animal Care Australia believes that good animal welfare must always be prioritised before cost and convenience, and we therefore oppose aerial culling of horses, and do not support the reintroduction of aerial culling into Kosciuszko National Park.

-- Animal Care Australia cannot support amendment changes without the proposed amendment being provided, therefore Animal Care Australia does not support Amendment 1 and 2, at this time - Animal Care Australia opposes Amendment 3 until a head count of horses in Kosciuszko National Park is completed, as assured by the Hon.
-Penny Sharpe MLC - Animal Care Australia objects to aerial culling as a method of dispatching animals and does not support Amendment 4. - Animal Care Australia does NOT oppose ground shooting; but does oppose the removal of safe implementation of ground shooting - Animal Care Australia objects to the introduction of aerial culling into Amendment 5 - Animal Care Australia supports Amendment 6
+- Animal Care Australia strongly supports a new independent head count of horses in Kosciuszko National Park, as assured by the Hon.
+Penny Sharpe MLC - Animal Care Australia objects to aerial culling as a method of dispatching animals - Animal Care Australia does NOT oppose ground shooting; but does oppose the removal of safe implementation of ground shooting or aerial shooting

 However, Animal Care Australia does not believe that nothing should be done.
 Animal Care Australia have concerns that little to no attempt has ever been made to appropriately manage the brumbies in Kosciuszko National Park.
-Neglecting animals and then culling cannot be considered responsible animal management.